 Schools are required to publish how the funding has been used and the impact it has made.
 They have to include details of their provision of PE and sport on their website, alongside details of their broader curriculum, so that parents can compare sports provision between schools, both within and beyond the school day.

-The Sports Premium Funding, of approximately £8800 each year, is a welcome addition to our budget and we look forward to using it to make sustainable developments in our PE & School Sports provision.
+The Sports Premium Funding, of approximately £17800 for 2018-2019, is a welcome addition to our budget and we look forward to using it to make sustainable developments in our PE & School Sports provision.
 An impact evaluation report will be posted on our website and learning platform each academic year.